 Crowe has a long and proud tradition serving our clients.
-For 75 years we have been supporting and growing Irish business.
+For over 75 years we have been supporting and growing Irish business.
 While we are proud of our heritage and success we are always looking to the future, finding new ways we can help our clients make smart decisions today that create lasting value for tomorrow.

 Short history of Crowe Ireland

 Crowe in Ireland was established in 1941, by JJ Bastow and Jim Charleton.
 Bastow Charleton, as the firm was originally known, was based in Cavendish Row, Dublin 1.
 The firm’s early clients were cattle dealers attending the weekly marts at the Dublin Cattle Market situated off the North Circular Road on Prussia Street.

 The practice quickly established a strong presence in the meat and metal industries.
 A number of clients in these sectors from the 1940s and 1950s are still clients today.

 After a short period the practice moved to 8 Upper O’Connell Street, before moving again in the late 1950s to 7 Gardiner Row, Dublin 1.

 In the early 1960s, Jim Charleton died from cancer and his brother Joe took over his interest in the practice.